Multi-Head Self-Attending Neural Tucker Factorization: Preliminaries

 Latent factor analysis (LFA) and latent factorization of tensors (LFT) are closely related techniques used to uncover hidden patterns in complex, high-dimensional data.
 LFA typically involves the decomposition of observed variables into a set of unobserved latent factors, which explain the underlying structure of the data \cite{ShiX20,YuanY20,ChenD21,WuD21+,WuD21++,WangJ24+,WuD23+,YuanY24+,LiW23,LiW22+,YuanY23+,WuH21++}.
 This is often achieved through methods like factor analysis, where observed variables are modeled as linear combinations of latent factors, allowing for dimensionality reduction and the identification of key drivers behind the data.
 In this approach, the observed data matrix is approximated by a product of matrices representing the latent factors and their corresponding loadings.

 Building on this concept, latent factorization of tensors extends LFA to higher-order data structures, such as multidimensional tensors\cite{ChenM21+, ChenM24++,WuH24+,ZhongY23,MiJ23}.
 A tensor is a multidimensional array, and its dimensionality is referred to the rank or mode.
 Let $\boldsymbol{\mathcal{X}} \in\ \mathbb{R}^{I_1\times I_2 \ldots I_n}$ be an input tensor, where $\mathcal{X}$ has N modes, with each mode's dimensionality denoted by $I_1$ through $I_n$.
-It is decomposed into a set of latent factor matrices, capturing interactions across multiple modes (dimensions).
-This factorization is often formulated as a sum of rank-one tensors, where each mode is associated with latent feature vectors, and the interactions between these vectors are modulated by a core tensor.
-The key advantage of LFT is its ability to handle complex, multidimensional data while preserving the interpretability of the underlying latent factors.
+A common approach to tensor factorization involves representing the original tensor as a combination of latent factor matrices, which provide a compact yet expressive representation of the data.
+Such decompositions reduce the complexity of the tensor while preserving the essential structures and dependencies across different dimensions.
+The core tensor, often of reduced rank, serves as a bridge that encodes the multi-way interactions among the latent factors across different modes.
+Depending on the specific decomposition method, such as Canonical Polyadic (CP) decomposition, Tucker decomposition, or Tensor Train (TT) decomposition, the structure of the core tensor and latent factors may vary.

+One of the key advantages of latent factor tensorization (LFT) is its ability to efficiently model high-dimensional and complex data while maintaining the interpretability of the learned latent factors.
+Unlike traditional matrix decomposition methods, tensor-based approaches explicitly account for multi-way interactions, making them particularly useful in applications such as recommender systems, spatiotemporal modeling, and scientific data analysis.
+By leveraging the multi-linear structure inherent in tensors, LFT not only enhances representation learning but also facilitates efficient computation and storage, making it a powerful tool for analyzing structured, high-dimensional data.